NtinosNG/self/README.md

 ### More information about my website and its design

 * https://github.com/NtinosNG/kbazoukis -> My Website's repository
-* https://ntinosng.github.io/kbazoukis/ -> A live demo of my website and this theme's design
+* https://kbazoukis.com/ -> A live demo of my website and basically, this theme's design

 ---